projectcontour/contour/site/content/docs/main/architecture.md

 * Envoy, which provides the high performance reverse proxy.
 * Contour, which acts as a management server for Envoy and provides it with configuration.

-These containers are deployed separately, Contour as a Deployment and Envoy as a Kubernetes Daemonset or Kubernetes Deployment, although other configurations are possible.
+These containers are deployed separately, Contour as a Deployment and Envoy as a Kubernetes Daemonset or Deployment, although other configurations are possible.

 In the Envoy Pods, Contour runs as an initcontainer in `bootstrap` mode and writes an Envoy bootstrap configuration to a temporary volume.
 This volume is passed to the Envoy container and directs Envoy to treat Contour as its [management server][1].